In an economic crisis, countries often need financing to help them overcome their balance of payments problems. Since its creation in June 1952, the

 Frequency of reviews.
 Regular reviews by the IMF’s Executive Board play a critical role in assessing performance under the program and allowing the program to adapt to economic developments.
 The SBA framework allows flexibility in the frequency of reviews based on the strength of the country’s policies and the nature of its financing needs.

 Lending rate.
-The lending rate is tied to the IMF’s market-related interest rate, known as the basic rate of charge, which is itself linked to the Special Drawing Rights (SDR) interest rate.
-Currently the basic rate of charge amounts to the SDR interest rate plus 100 basis points.
-Large loans carry a surcharge of 200 basis points, paid on the amount of credit outstanding above 300 percent of quota.
-If credit remains above 300 percent of quota after three years, this surcharge rises to 300 basis points, and is designed to discourage large and prolonged use of IMF resources.
+The lending rate comprises (1) the market-determined Special Drawing Rights (SDR) interest rate—which has a minimum floor of 5 basis points—and a margin (currently 100 basis points), together known as the basic rate of charge, and (2) surcharges, which depend on the amount and time that credit is outstanding.
+A surcharge of 200 basis points is paid on the amount of credit outstanding above 187.5 percent of quota.
+If credit remains above 187.5 percent of quota after three years, this surcharge rises to 300 basis points.
+These surcharges are designed to discourage large and prolonged use of IMF resources.

 Service charge.
 A service charge of 50 basis points is applied on each amount drawn.